williamchenjun/CS-OpenTK/Chapter 2 - Shaders and Shapes/Section 2.1 - Index Buffers and Quadrilaterals/README.md

 GL.BindBuffer(BufferTarget.ElementArrayBuffer, 0);
 ```

 This time around our buffer target is the element array buffer.
 But for the rest it's just the same.
-Write this under all the other buffers, before you define the VAO.
-Then, after defining the VAO, bind this buffer to it
+Then, **after defining the VAO**, bind this buffer to it

 ```CS
 GL.BindBuffer(BufferTarget.ElementArrayBuffer, this.indexBufferHandle);